U.S. looking at alleged forex manipulation: source

-WASHINGTON Oct 11 (Reuters) - The U.S. Justice Department is making inquiries into allegations of foreign exchange rate manipulation centered on the Swiss franc but has left the heavy lifting to Europe, according to a source familiar with the probe.
+WASHINGTON (Reuters) - The U.S. Justice Department is making inquiries into allegations of foreign exchange rate manipulation centered on the Swiss franc, but has left the heavy lifting to Europe, according to a source familiar with the probe.

-Two traders from an unnamed Swiss bank have been let go in connection with the allegations, said the source.
+Two traders from an unnamed Swiss bank have been let go from their jobs in connection with the allegations, said the source.

 Investigations into the $5 trillion-a-day market have broadened, with authorities in Switzerland and Britain looking into whether traders at banks sought to manipulate benchmark foreign currency rates.

 Royal Bank of Scotland has already handed Britain's financial regulator instant messages sent by a former currency trader to counterparts at other banks, Reuters reported earlier this week.

 The Justice Department declined comment on any U.S. inquiry.